cquittat/goodreads/README.md

 Python 3.7.13 (default, Mar 28 2022, 08:03:21) [MSC v.1916 64 bit (AMD64)] :: Anaconda, Inc. on win32

 ***environment***
-This project was code
-d with anaconda and Jupyter notebook
+This project was coded with anaconda and Jupyter notebook

 ***Packages used***